QS BHD - Primary Displays

 Some properties are directly editable in the layout table.

-Please refer to BHD - Generic Display and Generic Layout Editor for descriptions of these Properties.
+Please refer to BHD - Generic Display and for descriptions of these Properties.

 An XML file is stored in the \CurrentProject\Settings\Display folder.